 What’s covered in this Review?

-In this annuity, we will be covering the following information on the TIAA-CREF Intelligent Variable Annuity:
+In this review we’ll cover the following information on the TIAA-CREF Intelligent Variable Annuity:

 - Realistic long term investment expectations